 LEARNING THE CYCLING RULES OF THE ROAD IN COPENHAGEN

-On the whole, life is pretty calm, cool and collected here in Copenhagen.
+On the whole – life is pretty calm, cool, and collected here in Copenhagen.
 But there is always one out there who isn’t.
 Isn’t there?
 And I’m not saying that it is never not me.
 But today, it was the aggressive bell-dinger.
 DING!
 DING!
 DING!
 DING!
 DING!!!
 Have you met her?
 Or him for that matter?
 Bell-dinger extraordinaire?
 Don’t you live in Copenhagen?
 Don’t know of what I speak?
-Please – let me enlighten you
+Please – let me enlighten you.

 You must all know that Copenhagen ranks amongst the top cities in the world for its bike-friendly infrastructure and bike integrated culture.
 And if you don’t – here are the facts: 50% of Copenhageners commute to work by bike.
 (Just for reference, in Portland, Oregon where I’m from – a place that likes to fashion itself as one of America’s most bike-friendly cities – only 6% commute to work.
 Yep.
 Not quite Copenhagen stats.
-It DOES help that it’s really REALLY flat here.
-Unlike Oregon.)
+It DOES help that it’s really, REALLY flat here.
+Unlike Portland, Oregon.)

-If you are in a hurry or if you are just speedy – like the peeps clicked into their fancy bikes wearing advert-covered, usually white spandex zip-up suits and sleek helmets (my brother would really love it here) then you should use the left side of the bike lane.
+If you are in a hurry or if you are seriously just speedy – like the peeps clicked into their fancy bikes wearing advert-covered, usually white spandex zip-up suits and sleek helmets (my brother would really love it here) then you should use the left side of the bike lane.
 But even those super fast bikers don’t bother me.
 I say good on you for getting your work out in and trying to PR your way to and fro work in your slick outfit.
 No seriously – I’m impressed.

-And how would one pass you might ask?
+And how would one pass I can hear ask?
 What hand signal would you use for that?
 I present to you – the bell.
-I had a bell on my bike when I was little you might be thinking.
+Oh, I had a cute little bell on my bike when I was wee you might be thinking.
+Me?
 I also had plastic streamers that attached to the handles – remember those?
 You may have also put a playing card between the spokes to effect a special clickety-clack sound as you cruised the neighborhood on your banana seat bike.
 Totally just dated myself there, I know.
 Oh well.

 Yes.
 I heard it.
-She dinged multiple times.
-In quick aggressive succession.
+She dinged more than once.
+In fact – multiple times.
+In quick and aggressive succession.
 And no one was at fault.
 I watched the entire episode unfold from a cautionary distance behind my daughter and the pack she was flowing nicely along beside.
 We were all going the same direction.
 There were a lot of us.
 It was a nice day.
 We all took our bikes to work, to school, to the gym, to the store, to the library… who cares – wherever we were going – it felt good to be on a bike today.
 Seriously good.
 My foot feels amazing on a bike by the way.
 (Oh yeah – in case you didn’t hear – I wrote a bunch about it earlier and I’m kind of over it – but I dislocated my ankle, had three surgeries, removed my own stitches and am recovering fairly at this point.)